D-MAN-I/Project-1/README.md

 ## Future Development

 * Add note instructing the user to click the modal contents' *closeBtn* after each panel response has been submitted
-* Creat additional modals timed to appear when user submits either 1): a correct answer: or, when the a wrong answer
+* Creat additional modals timed to appear when user submits either 1): a correct answer: or, 2): when the a wrong answer
-* Add capability that would provide for up to 3 simultaneous players
+* Add capability provides up to 3 simultaneous players
-* Include second and final jeopardy rounds to this MVP version.
-Allow players to bid any amount of their existing total points score (similar to how wagers are made on the actual TV gameshow)
+* Include both second and final jeopardy rounds to this MVP version.
+* Allow players to bid any amount of their existing total points score (similar to how wagers are made on the actual TV gameshow)
-* Add two daily doubles (randomly selected panels)
+* Add two daily doubles (to randomly selected panels)
-* Enable timed user input responses along with pointsValue deductions when timed-out (say 20,000ms) and no *questionResponse* submission
+* Enable timed user input of responses along with pointsValue deductions when either timed-out (say 20,000ms) or no *questionResponse* submission
-* Update gameboard and background styling to appeal to more users
+* Update gameboard, background & modal styling to appeal to more users
-* Include audio after page loads with the moniker "This is Jeopardy!"
+* Include audio file after page loads with the moniker "This is Jeopardy!"
 * Consider other versions geared to the education of elementary school students.